logzio/logz-docs/_source/logzio_collections/_security-sources/sophos.md

 Follow the official instructions provided by Sophos for [collecting Sophos Central Cloud logs from all machines](https://support.sophos.com/support/s/article/KB-000036372?language=en_US).

 The procedure involves using the Sophos API.
+Make sure that the `config.ini` used in the Sophos siem.py script is under `format = json` (this is the default setting).

 {% include log-shipping/certificate.md server="to your Filebeat server" %}